-Percentage of patients aged 12 years and older screened for depression on the date of the encounter or 14 days prior to the date of the encounter using an age appropriate standardized depression screening tool AND if positive, a follow-up plan is documented on the date of the eligible encounter
+Percentage of patients aged 12 years and older screened for depression on the date of the encounter or up to 14 days prior to the date of the encounter using an age-appropriate standardized depression screening tool AND if positive, a follow-up plan is documented on the date of the eligible encounter

 Measure Submission Type:

 Measure data may be submitted by individual MIPS eligible clinicians, groups, or third party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality-data codes listed do not need to be submitted by MIPS eligible clinicians, groups, or third party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

 All patients aged 12 years and older at the beginning of the measurement period with at least one eligible encounter during the measurement period

 Not Eligible for Depression Screening or Follow-Up Plan (Denominator Exclusion) –

 • Patients who have been diagnosed with depression- F01.51, F32.0, F32.1, F32.2, F32.3, F32.4, F32.5, F32.89, F32.9, F33.0, F33.1, F33.2, F33.3, F33.40, F33.41, F33.42, F33.8, F33.9, F34.1, F34.81, F34.89, F43.21, F43.23, F53.0, F53.1, O90.6, O99.340, O99.341, O99.342, O99.343, O99.345